 NOTE: The Linux Inventory Analyzer produces snapshots in the same format as the Inventory Analyzer for Windows.

-Alloy Discovery offers three audit methods, based on using standalone Linux audit agent: the Network Folder Audit, the E-mail Audit, and the Portable Audit.
+Network Inventory offers three audit methods, based on using standalone Linux audit agent: the Network Folder Audit, the E-mail Audit, and the Portable Audit.
 Those methods involve deployment of the Inventory Analyzer package to a target location (a network share or a flash drive) and running the audit from that deployment location.

 The Linux Inventory Analyzer package includes the following files and folders: